Last updated on March 27th, 2022 at 09:07 am

 It is also worth noting that various long-term medical conditions have been associated with the use of angle grinders such as vibration white finger and dust in the lungs when failing to use the appropriate safety equipment.
 When you consider that you could be cutting concrete, metal or any other material, the tiny particles of dust created can easily be inhaled.
 If you’re suffering with vibration white finger (VWF) and believe it’s down to the use of angle grinders and negligence this page provides advice on VWF claims.

-Even in situations where there is inherent danger with specific devices and procedures, this does not mitigate the legally binding duty of care which all employers have towards their employees.
+Even in situations where there is an inherent danger with specific devices and procedures, this does not mitigate the legally binding duty of care that all employers have towards their employees.
 They are legally obliged to maintain a safe working environment and take all of the necessary precautions to reduce the risk of injury.
 The Provision and Use of Work Equipment Regulations Act 1998 specifically covers the use of potentially dangerous devices such as angle grinders, taking into account matters such as:

 - Initial and ongoing training for employees.